-We maintain the Cipher Mining Inc. 2021 Incentive Award Plan (the "Incentive Award Plan") in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers) and consultants of our company and to enable us to obtain and retain services of these individuals, which is essential to our long- term success.
+We maintain the Cipher Mining Inc. 2021 Incentive Award Plan (the "Incentive Award Plan"), a description of which is set forth below, in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers) and consultants of our company and to enable us to obtain and retain services of these individuals, which is essential to our long-term success.